wp-plugins/slideshow-jquery-image-gallery/readme.txt

 *   Slides can now be randomized.
 *   Multiple slideshows can now be shown with each its separate styling.
 *   Users can now search insertable images by post id.

+= 2.1.10 =
+*   Fixed: Slideshow widget form now is compatible with older versions of PHP, that didn't recognize a null value as a set value.

 = 2.1.9 =
 *   Fixed: Not all admin themes support scripts in the admin footer, admin scripts are moved to the header.